 “I’m not surprised, with that explosion at the Grey House!” exclaimed Ashton.

-“just ‘cuz that lowlife recruiter doesn’t have a clue Sable’s gone, doesn’t mean we’re oblivious,” said Ashton. “though it’s obvious just looking at you that something happened - your face, neck, arms, say it all. how many did you craft to get the lines? before they turned silver and, well, rather permanent, I mean.”
+There was a resigned look on Ashton's dark brown face.
+“Just ‘cuz that lowlife recruiter doesn’t have a clue Sable’s gone, doesn’t mean we’re oblivious,” said Ashton.
+“Though it’s obvious just looking at you that something happened - your face, neck, arms, say it all.
+How many did you Craft to get the lines?
+Before they turned silver and, well, rather permanent, I mean.”

-Eaton felt his cheeks reddening. “he threatened us, me and Miki. then he had an orb, one like his father’s. it was dangerous - I told him - but he didn’t listen.
+Eaton felt his cheeks reddening.
+“He threatened me and Miki.
+Then he had an orb, one like his father’s.
+It was dangerous - I told him - but he didn’t listen.
 I fused it with a mirror, threw it, then I ran.”

 Oriel and Ashton looked at one another, then back at Eaton.